 - In children and adolescents the evidence base for the use of antipsychotics is less well developed than in adults.
 NICE recommends that antipsychotics should only be offered once a definitive diagnosis of schizophrenia has been made.
 It should not be used where the condition is only suspected or to prevent it from developing.
 In such cases psychological therapies are often an appropriate first-line option.

 - The choice of antipsychotic should be made by the patient and those with parental responsibility in conjunction with the doctor after a full discussion about the risks and benefits.
 Several medications in this area are not licensed for use in children but are nevertheless extensively prescribed and have a good evidence base.
-In such cases, the usual considerations regarding the prescribing of unlicensed medicines should apply.
-For more information on this, see the separate Prescribing for Children article.

 - Aripiprazole is now recommended for patients aged 15 to 17 years who are intolerant of risperidone, where risperidone is contra-indicated, or where risperidone has not proved effective in controlling the schizophrenia.
+Aripiprazole has good rates of symptom remission.

 - NICE recommends clozapine for children and young people whose schizophrenia has not responded to adequate doses of at least two different antipsychotics used sequentially for 6-8 weeks.
 If clozapine fails, a multidisciplinary review followed by a combination of clozapine and a second antipsychotic can be tried for 8-10 weeks.